What is a Wi-Fi booster? Wi-Fi range extenders and broadband boosters explained

 You do not need to use ISP branded boosters but keep an eye out for special offers from your provider as it could save some money.
 Sky has even given away its wireless booster for free in the past.

-When selecting a booster consider the speed of your other Wi-Fi equipment to ensure you get the best possible performance: see our recent article ‘What is Wi-Fi?’ for more information about Wi-Fi networking speeds and standards.
+When selecting a booster consider the speed of your other Wi-Fi equipment to ensure you get the best possible performance: see our ‘What is Wi-Fi?’ feature for more information about Wi-Fi networking speeds and standards.

 Setting up a Wi-Fi extender